 In 2014 Paula trained as a BANT accredited clinical supervisor and now runs regular supervision groups for qualified nutritional therapists.
 More recently Paula was offered a position as an assessor for the Nutritional Therapy Education Commission and is part of their accreditation panel ensuring that educational standards are upheld within the industry.

-BA Hons (Social Science with Science); PGCE; PGDip Psychol; MSc Health Psychology; CNHC, CThA, BHMA, RSM, MBPsS
+BA Hons (Social Science with Science); PGCE; PGDip Psychol; MSc Health Psychology; CNHC, CThA, RSM, MBPsS

-Natascha is Head of the Nutritional Therapy Science Access Course and a Senior Lecturer, teaching Biology, Anatomy and Physiology; and a practicing Naturopath.
-Born in South Africa, Natascha’s passion to practice CAM was driven by both personal experience of managing her own health, and working with acute/chronic illness.
+Natascha is Head of the Nutritional Therapy Science Access Course and the NTDC Year 1 Leader.
+As a Senior Lecturer, Natascha teaches Human Biology and Health Psychology.
+She also delivers short courses on Behavior Change and has been in clinical practice, as a Naturopath, since 1995.
+Natascha’s passion to practice CAM was driven by personal experience of managing her own health, and working with acute/chronic illness.

 DipION, mBaNT, CNHC, Registered NT

 Nicola graduated from ION in 2005 and has been part of the academic team since 2007.
 She has covered a variety of roles including year leader, module leader, lecturer and clinic tutor.
 Nicola has worked as the Institute’s principle nutritional therapist in clinic since 2010.
 As Head of Clinic Nicola is responsible for our Optimum Nutrition Clinic, including the clinics taken by final year students as part of their clinical practice training.
 She works closely with students in clinic and our team of clinic tutors.